 In addition, in August 2016, the CBRC, the Ministry of Industry and Information Technology, or the MIIT, the Ministry of Public Security of China and the Office for Cyberspace Affairs jointly promulgated the Interim Measures for Administration of the Business Activities of Online Lending Information Intermediary Institutions, or the Interim Online Lending Information Intermediary Measures, which set out certain rules to regulate the business activities of online lending information intermediary institutions.
-The Interim Online Lending Information Intermediary Measures define "online lending information intermediary institutions, legal persons or other organizations, through Internet platforms, and "online lending information intermediary institutions" as financial information intermediaries that are engaged in lending information business and directly provide peers with lending information services, such as information collection and publication, credit rating, information Intermediary Measures are only applicable to private lending transactions according to relevant interpretations by the China Banking Regulatory Commission.
+The Interim Online Lending Information Intermediary Measures define "online lending" as direct lending between peers, which can be natural persons, legal persons or other organizations, through Internet platforms, and "online lending information intermediary institutions" as financial information intermediaries that are engaged in lending information business and directly provide peers with lending information services, such as information collection and publication, credit rating, information interaction and loan facilitation between borrowers and lenders for them to form direct peer-to-peer lending relationships.
+The Interim Online Lending Information Intermediary Measures are only applicable to private lending transactions according to relevant interpretations by the China Banking Regulatory Commission.
 Loans funded by financial institutions which are licensed by financial regulatory authorities are not private lending transactions within the meaning of the Private Lending Judicial Interpretation issued by the Supreme People's Court of the PRC in August 2015.
-Therefore, facilitation of loans funded directly by such licensed financial institutions is not subject to the regulation set forth in the Interim Online Lending Information Intermediary by such licensed financial institutions is not subject to the regulation set forth in the Interim Online Lending Information Intermediary by such licensed financial institutions is not subject to the regulation set forth in the Interim Online Lending Information Intermediary by such licensed financial institutions is not subject to the regulation set forth in the Interim Online Lending Information Intermediary Measures.
+Therefore, facilitation of loans funded directly by such licensed financial institutions is not subject to the regulation set forth in the Interim Online Lending Information Intermediary Measures.